Emmanuel-Rono/MyCrypto/README.md

 ## Contact Me

-If you like my work, feel free to support it!
+If you like my work, feel free to connect with me

 *  [LinkedIn][13]